DevOps-B-34/LINUX/linuxQnA.md

 **11. Describe CLI and GUI in Linux.**

 CLI, i.e., command line interface.
 It takes input as a command and runs the tasks of the system.
-The term GUI refers to the Graphical User Interface or the humancomputer interface.
+The term GUI refers to the Graphical User Interface or the human computer interface.
 It uses icons, images, menus, and windows, which can be manipulated through the mouse.

 **12. What is Swap Space?**